ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

 **Parameters:**

 - **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.
-- **callback(output, error)**: A callback function to handle the output of the estimation.
+- **callback(results)**: A callback function to handle the output of the estimation.
 See below for an example output passed into the callback function:

   ```javascript
   [